Isaiah091/sql-data-warehouse-project-isaiah/README.md

-# Data Warehouse 1
+# Data Warehouse Project

-This is Isaiah's **Data Warehouse and Analytics Project** Repository
+This is Isaiah's **Data Warehouse and Analytics Project** Repository 🥳

+## Project Requirements: